 Average Hospital Stay

-An inpatient psychiatric hospital stay usually is about one week.
+A stay on this unit is usually about 5 days.
 This means most children and teens still have symptoms when they leave the hospital.
 Some will continue to struggle at home and in the community.

 Our hope is that the struggles lessen over time.
 This will be more likely if the work we start here continues with your community providers.